CILT Level 5

 CILT Level 5 is an internationally recognised qualification that has a number of benefits.

-Carrying out CILT courses provides you with an industry-recognised qualification that will allow you to stand out from your peers.
+Study a CILT qualification provides you with an industry-recognised qualification that will allow you to stand out from your peers.

-Open your career opportunities and the possibility to get a pay rise by carrying out an internationally recognised qualification.
+Open your career opportunities and the possibility to get a pay rise by completing an internationally recognised qualification.

 CILT qualifications are rated highly by employers, having a recognised qualification on your CV will make you stand out from other job applicants.
 It will also help to push your career development at your current workplace, increasing the chance of a pay rise and promotion.